 Preferred provider organization (PPO): This is the most common health insurance plan employers offer.
 Similar to an HMO, a PPO offers a network of providers, but PPOs tend to be more flexible than HMOs, with a wider pool of in-network providers.
 Going to an out-of-network provider may cost you more in a PPO plan.

 Point of service (POS): Think of this as partway between an HMO and a PPO.
 It’s similar to an HMO because some POS plans require you to choose a PCP.
 In fact, the name “point of service” refers to your PCP being your first stop for health care.
 It resembles a PPO because you can stray from the provider network—you just might pay a lot to go outside.
-If your PCP referred you to an out-of-network provider though, you might get a discount.
+If your PCP referred you to an out-of-network provider though, you may receive coverage under your plan.
 POS premiums tend to cost less than PPOs’, but POS plans offer less flexibility than PPOs.

-High-deductible health plan (HDHP): An HDHP, also known as an HSA-eligible health plan, is similar to the plan types mentioned above and will generally have a broad network of providers.
+High-deductible health plan (HDHP): An HDHP is similar to the plan types mentioned above and will generally have a broad network of providers.
 HDHPs tend to have lower monthly premiums than non-HDHPs.
 This means that you’ll pay less every month, but you’ll also have a higher deductible.
 If you enroll in an HDHP and meet other eligibility criteria, you can pair it with a health savings account (HSA).

 Tip: Don’t forget about tax-advantaged ways to save on medical expenses.
 A health savings account (HSA) is considered a triple tax-advantaged account.3 Because it can be funded with dollars you haven’t paid taxes on yet, HSAs can potentially help you gain tax-free interest and investment returns on funds contributed to the account (provided the money stays in the account), and you don’t have to pay taxes on any funds you withdraw to pay for qualified medical expenses.
 Your employer might also contribute money to your HSA every year, and the money is yours forever—even if you switch employers or take some time off from work.

-That’s not the case for health reimbursement arrangements (HRAs)—which can only be funded by employers—or flexible spending accounts (FSAs), with funds you have to use (or lose) each year.
+That’s not the case for health reimbursement arrangements (HRAs)—which can only be funded by employers—or flexible spending accounts (FSAs), with funds you generally have to use (or lose) each year depending on your plan rules.
 Still, they both allow you to use pre-tax dollars on qualified medical expenses.

 3. Review the plans’ networks